hyperledger/besu-docs/docs/Tutorials/Contracts/Deploying-Contracts.md

 You can use [`eth_sendTransaction`](https://eth.wiki/json-rpc/API) as an alternative to `eth_sendSignedTransaction`.
 However, Hyperledger Besu does not support the `eth_sendTransaction` API call and keeps account management separate for stronger security.
-Instead, Besu uses [EthSigner](https://docs.ethsigner.consensys.net/en/stable/) to make the `eth_sendTransaction` API call.
+Configure [EthSigner](https://docs.ethsigner.consensys.net/en/stable/) with your Besu node to make the `eth_sendTransaction` API call.

 An example can be found in the [Developer Quickstart](../Developer-Quickstart.md) where the RPC node is paired with EthSigner.
 Refer to the [EthSigner documentation](https://docs.ethsigner.consensys.net/) for configuration details.

 Pass the following parameters to the [`eth_sendTransaction`](https://docs.ethsigner.consensys.net/Reference/API-Methods/#eth_sendtransaction) call